yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 # how to do 'deep work' in a distracted world?

 I strongly recommend the book *deep work*.
-I used to be online all the time.
-I now practice some of the adivce: only be check email once every few hours and find I didn't miss anything important.
+I used to be online (email, slack etc) all the time.
+I now practice some of the adivce: only be checking email/social media once every few hours as a break from deep work instead of getting distracted all the time.
+I find I didn't miss anything important so far.
 Sometimes it's good to be "on bottom of things" instead of "on top of things".

 <https://usability.typepad.com/confusability/2008/04/knuths-advice-f.html>